A plea to media automation devs

 It was cute at first.
 Arrrr!
 It's fun and distinctive!
 And most of the early projects were forked from each other, anyway, and largely run by the same people.

-And once it picked up steam, why not jump aboard?
+Then it picked up steam, and why not jump aboard?
 Now everyone knows intuitively what ecosystem your project belongs to, and sometimes even exactly what it does.

 This is a call-in, not a callout.
 If you vibecoded a tool yesterday that helps weasel aficionados manage their collection of weasel videos and you called it Weaselarr, I still love you.